What to expect

 Have an alternative (more than one is preferred) in case something were to impact your home (e.g. hurricane, fire, flood, etc.) and you are unable to remain in your home during the event.

 Take steps to mitigate the possible scenarios and outcomes when these events occur.
-In the case of wildfires, floods, hurricanes, etcetera you may not be able to remain in your home, or you will need to take steps to improve the security of your home (e.g. sand bags, berms -aka levees, etcetera).
+In the case of wildfires, floods, hurricanes, etcetera you may not be able to remain in your home, or you will need to take steps to improve the security of your home (e.g. sand bags, berms -aka levees, cutting back brush close to your home, etcetera).

 Ensure you take whatever steps are necessary to have a shelter that is safe and secure.

-“A plan is a guideline written down on paper and rehearsed.
-A plan in your head – is an idea.
+“A plan is a guideline written down on paper, and rehearsed periodically.
+A plan in your head – is just an idea.

 Have a plan, not an idea.